PayFabric/APIs/PayFabric/Sections/Theme.md

 Theme
 =================

 The PayFabric theme APIs are used for managing PayFabric themes.
 Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.
+Please refer the [Theme Object](/PayFabric/Sections/3.1JSONObjects.md#theme) for details.

 Get Themes
 ----------